LordVayron/video-transcript-ai-skills/README.md

 A local web app that extracts transcripts from YouTube, TikTok, and Instagram Reels — and turns them into production-ready Claude AI Skills using OpenRouter.

-Runs entirely on your own machine at `http://127.0.0.1:5000`.
+Runs entirely on your own machine.
 No hosting required.

 ---